 Beryllium has the highest melting point from s block metals.
 It is about 1,287 0C

-Mercury (Hg) has the lowest melting point (-38.83 0C) because very weak metallic lattice.
+Mercury (Hg) has the lowest melting point (-38.83 0C) because mercury has a very weak metallic lattice.

 We know, elements in periodic table are in solid state, liquid state and gaseous state.
 Intermolecular forces, relative molecular mass are factors which decides melting and boiling point of element.

 Let's consider two metals.
 One metal has very high melting point than other one.
 In metals, metallic lattice is the major factor of deciding melting and boiling point.
 More strong metallic lattice have higher melting point.